FedeClaudi/Term.jl/README.md

   - [ ] `textbox` should "clean" the text, lay it out, and then inject the style back in
   - [ ] when splitting a line the style should be carried over
 - `Panel` can't handle renderables larger than given width
+- When splitting markup text over multiple lines,  the wrong tag is carried over